gabrielgo-ctf/write-ups/RHme3/CarKeyFobHardwareBackdoor/README.md

 - The 43 bits "fixed" to zero, don't give us a free space of 128 bits to write the response of the challenge.
 So I thought that we should write the response at the position where the challenge is read (Later we will see that it is incorrect, they fixed it and removed 7 of these bits, giving us other valid space to write the response)

--We have all identified but we don't know the challenge-response algorithm used.
+- We have all identified but we don't know the challenge-response algorithm used.
 So, I started a bruteforce with many algorithms and all the passwords...
 HMAC, PBKDF1, PBKDF2, AES, DES, SHA1, MD5, SHA256 with many variants, using hashes to derivate a key from the password... nothing worked, always "Authentication failed"

 ### Fixed version and new hints